Please donate generously to Cancer Research : https://www.justgiving.com/fundraising/Dan-Thompson11

 Total distance run to date : 1570 km

 Run map and details : https://connect.garmin.com/modern/activity/3183882074

-There’d been a slight technical hitch but suddenly the opening slide of the Run the World school presentation was up on the theatre wall.
+My trip started at a local school, Shkolla Mihal Grameno, where we were experiencing a technical hitch.
+Which suddenly resolved itself and there was the opening slide of the Run the World school presentation up on the theatre wall.

-The 90 students from the Shkolla Mihal Grameno immediately started cheering wildly.
+The 90 students from the immediately started cheering wildly.
 You’d be forgiven for thinking that Albania had just won the World Cup.

 They were a great bunch – informed, engaged and enthusiastic.

 They even managed to come up with some questions I hadn’t been asked before.
 Including the poser : what did I think of Albania’s proposed new law to ban fast food?